LozhkinIurii/To-Do-App/README.md

 - A React frontend with a simple ToDo-application where initial tasks are fetched from the backend.
 - GitLab pipeline for integrating and deploying the application.
 - Additionally a possibility of saving and loading tasks list to/from a database (MongoDB) was added.
+    NB: since server is not available anymore, database part is not functional.

 - Instructions for local running:
     Run command 'docker-compose up -d', then see in the browser localhost:2000(for frontend) and localhost:4000 (for backend).